-French president Nicolas Sarkozy launched this reelection bid this week with a promise to strengthen France at a time of economic calamity.
-He branded his main opponent, the Socialist Party candidate François Hollande, a liar.
+French president Nicolas Sarkozy has launched this reelection campaign with a promise to strengthen France at a time of economic calamity.
+He branded his opponent, the Socialist Party’s François Hollande, a liar.

-Sarkozy has vowed to abolish some €13 billion worth of social charges currently paid by employers in favor of an increased value-added tax rate.
-The measure would come on top of numerous tax hikes that were enacted by a conservative government under his watch last year.
+Sarkozy has vowed to abolish some €13 billion worth of social charges that are currently paid by employers in favor of a higher sales tax.

-Hollande touts an agenda that increases spending on education and job training programs to combat a nearly 23 percent youth unemployment rate but would also bring back the pension age from 62 to sixty years of age while postponing the sort of entitlement and labor market reforms that are necessary if France is to regain competitiveness relative to neighboring Germany.
+He would also bring back the pension age from 62 to sixty while postponing the sort of entitlement and labor reforms that are necessary if France is to regain its competitiveness relative to neighboring Germany.

-Sarkozy made some attempts at deregulating the French economy after he came to power five years ago but in the wake of the 2008 financial crisis, he abandoned laissez-faire and complained that nothing had “gone to labor” in the preceding decade when bankers supposedly enriched themselves at the expense of the working man.
+Sarkozy made some attempts at deregulating the French economy after he came to power five years ago, but he abandoned laissez-faire in the wake of the 2008 financial crisis and complained that nothing had “gone to labor” in the preceding decade.

-In reality, French workers enjoy among the most generous labor provisions in the industrialized world, including a 35 hour work week, a month paid vacation per year on average and ample legal protection.
-Indeed, it is so difficult to fire a Frenchman that companies are reluctant to hire.
+In fact, French workers enjoy among the most generous labor provisions in the industrialized world, including a 35-hour workweek, one month paid vacation per year and ample legal protection.
+It is so difficult to fire French workers that companies are reluctant to hire.